-Your application must contain a comprehensive CV (of no more than five pages), and a two-page statement addressing the Australian Institute for Teaching and School Leadership (AITSL) teaching domains.
+Your application must contain a comprehensive CV (of no more than five pages), and a statement addressing the Australian Institute for Teaching and School Leadership (AITSL) teaching domains.
+This statement should be no more than 3 pages in length.

-Information and guidance in writing these documents can be found in this booklet.
+Information and guidance about writing these documents can be found in this booklet.
 You are encouraged to refer to these guidelines when completing your application documents.